engagement-center/nestwatchR/README.md

 ```

 <img src="man/figures/README-plot-1.png" alt="A histogram displaying the distrubution of first lay dates for Bewick's Wren (blue) and Carolina Wren (green)." width="100%" />

+Here we plot two histograms to inspect the distribution of First Lay
+Dates between Bewick’s and Carolina Wrens.
+Note that the NestWatch
+dataset continues to grow with each breeding season, so the numbers
+shown in the examples on this site will likely be different from what
+you see using the most current version of the Open Dataset.